 The answer lies in one simple design feature: the placement of the military hardware on the diagonal.

 In practical terms, it gives the weaponry plenty of room to breathe within the frame.
 But in psychological terms, it adds power.

 If you’ve ridden a bike up a hill, you know it takes effort.
 A tank driving along the flat could be going to the shops.
 To get a tank up a hill, you just know the driver must be GUNNING IT.

 Same goes for the plane and the missile.
 They’re not cruising.
 They are ASCENDING with all that scary Warsaw Pact propulsion behind them.
 (And we know why they’re ascending, don’t we?
 Because they’re coming for YOU.
 Keep up.)

 By the way, nice Barbie-pink border on the cruise missile stamp, Communist Poland!
 You sure know how to coax a flirty wink from the ladies.

 Even the ship manages to pull off this image of dynamic propulsion, though one might logically question the existence of this remarkable ocean that lies at a 30 degree angle.

-I’ll probably never know who you were, Polish Communist philatelic designer propagandist, but hey, you had a job to do, and you did it well.
+I’ll probably never meet you, Polish philatelic propaganda artist ‘T. Michaluk’, but hey, you had a job to do, and you did it well.